 Griddle Frozen Fries FAQ

-It takes about 15-20 minutes when it is all said and done.
-Probably about the same amount of time it would take to cook them in the oven.
+It takes about 15-20 minutes.
+It would probably take about the same amount of time to cook them in the oven.
 It also depends on where you set your griddle temp too.
-Medium-low should keep the surface temp at around 375-400°, which is what we’re going for here.
+Medium should keep the surface temp at around 375-400°, which is what we’re going for here.

 Wondering how to temp the surface of your griddle?
 Check out this awesome IR gun/Thermometer from Thermoworks!